Location: Edinboro, Pennsylvania

 Federal Circuit: 3rd Circuit

-Edinboro University of Pennsylvania has been given the speech code rating Yellow.
-Yellow light colleges and universities are those institutions with at least one ambiguous policy that too easily encourages administrative abuse and arbitrary application.
+Edinboro University of Pennsylvania has been given the speech code rating Red.
+A red light university has at least one policy that both clearly and substantially restricts freedom of speech.
 Read more here.

 September 19, 2005

 The Pennsylvania House of Representatives brought together a committee to examine allegations that Pennsylvania’s public universities were plagued by liberal ideology and indoctrination.
 David A. French, at the time president of FIRE, served as a legal adviser to the panel.
 FIRE released FIRE Report on the First Amendment Responsibilities of Pennsylvania State-Funded Colleges and Universities, explaining that Pennsylvania universities are bound to follow the strictures of the U.S. and Pennsylvania Constitutions, notably to respect the expressive rights of students and faculty members, to protect religious liberty on campus, and to protect freedom of conscience on campus.» Read More

 Misuse or improper practices associated with computing, networks, and telecommunications include (but are not limited to) the following: … Sending messages, naming files, or programs with obscene or vulgar language